SamuelWhitton/natural-daina/README.md

 asdf no brackets () around non value expression, i.e. statement asdf change ```[:?] [*?] [$$?]``` to ```[?:] [?*] [?$$]```
-asdf ! binds strongly to the left, still weak on the right
+asdf ! binds strongly to the left, still weak on the right asdf << compiler injection for assignment instead of general statement compiler, if valid; compiler determines what the object's expression result is

 ---